Holt, St Chad's Church

 HERITAGE HIGHLIGHTS: Medieval credence table

-At various points around the interior you can see the marks made by musket balls.
+At various points around the interior, you can see the marks made by musket balls.
 The clearest marks are in the west wall of the church, near the font.
-The font is late medieval, and is composed of eight sides, each bearing an heraldic shield, most of which depict arms of the Lords of Bromfield and Yale.
+The font is late medieval and is composed of eight sides, each bearing a heraldic shield, most of which depict arms of the Lords of Bromfield and Yale.

 Included are wonderful animal carvings including a stag's head and a lion.
-The underside of the font bowl is decorated with fascinating craved heads, the sort you would normally see on gargoyles.
+The underside of the font bowl is decorated with fascinating carved heads, the sort you would normally see on gargoyles.